Tips for finding a great partner to minimize future relationship problems

 Think about it…

 Jealously – I don’t have what the other person has.
-(Envy Envy)
+(Envy)

 You see, that’s the key.
 When you realize that the only way that someone can hurt you is if you let them, then you can stop being hurt.

 OK, sounds good, but how do you change yourself so you don’t “let them hurt you”?
 You need to train your mind to react differently and the words “self-pity” are the way you do it.
 Every time something is done to you, tell yourself “stop wallowing in self-pity”.
-Oh, in the beginning you will not want to because there is comfort in wallowing.
-You will say to yourself, “but I want to feel sorry for myself and wallow, I deserve it because I was harmed”.
-But now that you know why you are feeling hurt and how you can change it soon you will not be able to continue the “wallow”.
+Oh, in the beginning you will not want to stop feeling the self-pity because there is comfort in it.
+You will say to yourself, “but I want to feel sorry for myself, I deserve it because I was harmed”.
+But now that you know why you are feeling hurt and how you can change it soon you will not be able to continue the “wallowing in self-pity”.
 You will get over the hurt quicker and quicker until whenever someone tries to hurt you it won’t bother you at all.

 Put the words “self-pity” everywhere you can think of.
 Program it into your phone or tablet as a constant reminder not to feel sorry for yourself in the event that a relationship problem occurs.
 Once your eyes have been opened to the fact that your wallowing is an internal problem which you yourself can overcome, the ability for marriage issues or other relationship challenges to hurt you will be nullified.
 Your spouse or significant other will no longer have power over you.
 Your confidence will grow because you will feel more in control of your relationship rather than always reacting to what others do.
 The change in your attitude will cause the other person to reflect on their own.
 If they like the change in you, they will want to be with you more.
 If they don’t like the change well…

 If there is still love and respect (depending on the situation), it should become a more balanced relationship with more sharing and peace.
 Communication without hostility will allow a better chance of reconciliation.
-I found a program called Manifestation Miracle which proved to be the universes way to bring peace and happiness in my relationship.
+I found a program which will allow you the greatest chance to help Save your marriage! (click here)